 It is pertinent to any candidate who is applying to any university to study pharmacy to verify if the institution is fully accredited.
 Even if the NUC has granted accreditation to a school, make sure your course of study is fully accredited.
 Furthermore, make sure that if they have been accredited before, they still retain that privilege before you apply.

 In addition to NUC, the Pharmacists Council of Nigeria (PCN) is also another major body regulating pharmacy education in Nigeria.
 They reserve the right to strip any school of its pharmacy accreditation if it does not meet their basic requirements, such as poor infrastructure, laboratory equipment, quality of staff, and an unconducive learning environment.

 List of approved pharmacy schools in Nigeria

-Here are the list of institutions approved to run pharmacy schools in Nigeria.
+Here is the list of PCN-approved pharmacy schools in Nigeria.

 - Faculty of Pharmacy, Kaduna State University, Kaduna State.

 - Faculty of Pharmaceutical Sciences, University of Nigeria, Nsukka, Enugu State.

 - Faculty of Pharmacy, Obafemi Awolowo University, Ile-Ife, Osun State.